 And this isn’t just a cliche.
 We really mean it.
 That’s why Kakapo Creek will never be just about profit!
 We take seriously our responsibility to create a genuine ‘families first’ approach where quality is never compromised for profit.

 In addition to our family focused , researched based children’s garden, we donate a minimum of 10% of each year’s profit to supporting families, children and our environment in both New Zealand and around the world, including sponsoring impoverished families in Rwanda, the endangered native Kakapo and our own local community through community workshops and education.
-We even provide vegetarian, organic, wholegrain foods in our centre to help our environment.
+We even provide plant based, organic, wholegrain foods in our centre to help our environment.

 Read about three specific ways we support our wider community below.